 Mark Kirk will develop a spreadsheet and send for Board members to sign up for days and times to canvas sections of the neighborhood for covenant approval and for notaries to sit at pool for neighbors convenience.

 Guest Dale Sickles said he would post new revised covenants after approved by Matt Winton.
-If original Proposed Covenants are left on web site, must make sure the Proposer version of Covenants is identified.
+If original Proposed Covenants are left on web site, must make sure the Proper version of Covenants is identified.

 Richard Divilbiss and Ranell Zurmehly will work on the covenant quick summary of changes.